 “Twice Castile tried to subjugate the city (and the region), dismantling its institutions and outlawing its language, Catalan.
 The last attempt, by Franco, ended with his death in 1975.”[ix]

 Tensions between the Spanish state, seated in Madrid, Castilian in language and origin, and the desires of many Catalonians for self-governance remain hotly debated political issues, a veritable powder-keg waiting to be ignited upon the soccer pitch.

-Within this framework, a player can transcend his status as just one of many members of a team, instead becoming part of the narrative, the story the people tell themselves, which makes the notion of their team an integral part of their identity.
-In the modern epoch of football it has become the fans themselves, who, through self-identification with a franchise, ultimately define the myths of their teams.
-While the independence of a team’s identity from that of individual players seemed to be in perfect accord with the newfound mobility of the post-Bosman system, the linkage of the player to both his fans and club has not been severed in the modern era.
-As evidenced by Figo, when a people place a player within the mythology of their self-ascribed identity, he becomes one of their own, and every bit a native.
+Within this framework, a player can transcend his status from merely one of among several teammates, into the integral part of the narrative, the story that people tell themselves, which makes the notion of their team a vital part of their identity.
+In the modern epoch of football it has become the fans themselves who, through self-identification with a franchise, ultimately define the myths of their teams.
+While the independence of a team’s identity from that of individual players seemed to be in perfect accord with the newfound mobility of the post-Bosman system, the linkage of the player to both his fans and club has not been completely severed in the modern era.
+As evidenced by Figo, when people place a player within the mythology of their self-ascribed identity, he becomes one of their own, and every bit a native.
 His betrayal serves to re-affirm the importance of sport with modern notions of identity, manifested in the dyadic rivalries between football clubs.